ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/dbtriggers.md

 ~]# cat /tmp/DBNAME_triggers_export.sql | grep DEFINER
 /*!50003 CREATE*/ /*!50017 DEFINER=`username`@`localhost`*/
 ```
 We need to replace the username and hostname in the file /tmp/DBNAME_triggers_export.sql.
-The username needs to be set to the same defined in the Magento local.xml/env.php file.
-You can confirm the hostname Magento is connecting to the database with the following command:
+View the User and Host Magento is connecting to the database with the following command:

 ```bash
 ~]# mysql -e "show processlist;"